laboon/ebook/text/98_glossary_of_terms.md

 __SLA__: An abbreviation for Service Level Agreement.

-__Smart Monkey__: A __stochastic testing__ method whereby the data passed in mimics how an actual user would use the system.
+__Smart monkey__: A __stochastic testing__ method whereby the data passed in mimics how an actual user would use the system.
 For example, a smart monkey test for a word processing system might type some letters, format them, and save the file (as an actual user might), as opposed to clicking buttons purely at random.

 __Smoke test__: A small subset of tests which is used as a gateway for further testing.